todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 6. _Must provide social media integration._<br />
-I found a simple guide to [Twitter](https://twitter.com) and [Disqus](https://disqus.com/) integration [here](http://joshualande.com/jekyll-github-pages-poole/) and Jekyll has heaps of [plugins](http://jekyllrb.com/docs/plugins/) that extend it's functionality in interesting ways.
+I found a simple guide to [Twitter](https://twitter.com) and [Disqus](https://disqus.com/) integration [here](http://joshualande.com/jekyll-github-pages-poole/) and Jekyll has [plugins](http://jekyllrb.com/docs/plugins/) that extend it's functionality in interesting ways.

 7. _Must be able to forward-date posts for future release._<br />
 Jekyll has the concept of working with [drafts](http://jekyllrb.com/docs/drafts/)